-Achieving greater quality in manufacturing, you need a means to implement improvements to an organization’s processes so that they eliminate causes of non-conformities or other undesirable situations.
+Achieving greater quality in manufacturing, you need the means to implement improvements to an organization’s processes so that they eliminate causes of non-conformities or other undesirable situations.
 This process is commonly referred to as CAPA or Corrective and Preventive Actions.
-One cannot achieve compliance to ISO 9001, ISO 13485, GMP and myriad other quality standards without a strong, consistent CAPA process.
+One cannot achieve compliance with ISO 9001, ISO 13485, GMP and myriad other quality standards without a strong, consistent CAPA process.
 The consequences of CAPA noncompliance are costly and significant, resulting in damaged brand reputation and, potentially, a company’s long-term profitability.
 Effective CAPA management software

 CAPA, as the term indicates has 2 parts to the process.
 Corrective Action and Preventive Action.
 Corrective actions are implemented in response to customer complaints, unacceptable levels of product non-conformance, issues identified during an internal audit, or adverse or unstable trends in product and process monitoring.
 Preventive actions are implemented in response to the identification of potential sources of non-conformity to prevent reoccurrence.
 CAPA implementation and effectiveness verification are leading indicators of the overall quality system effectiveness.

-- Problem Definition: In-take of the issue and finding all the required information so that the detailed analysis can be conducted.
+Intake of the issue and finding all the required information so that the detailed analysis can be conducted.
 This step also includes identifying and including the relevant personnel from the company or outside of the company who can help address the issue at hand.
 Not all source inputs to potential nonconformances are always identified.
 Information is typically is not measured, monitored or shared across different product lines or business units.
 Trending data are not always visible to the appropriate level in the organization.
 Companies tend to look at product and material issues and correcting them and neglect to look beyond into the processes and procedures of their quality system.

-- Investigation: You will need t identify everything from problems that may occur from partner sites through final manufacturing, labeling/packaging and distribution lifecycle to any possible customer complaints.
+You will need t to identify everything from problems that may occur from partner sites through final manufacturing, labeling/packaging and distribution lifecycle to any possible customer complaints.
 Key to recording problems is to drive to the root cause and focus on prevention and correction actions.
 Locate and document the root cause(s) of the identified non-conformity.
 Use the various investigation tools such as 5 Why’s, Pareto Analysis, Fishbone Diagram, etc. to be sure that the root cause investigation was done using scientific methods.
 The more knowledge you have, the faster you can react.
 Without n integrated system, identifying root causes is little more than guesswork.
 Assumptions are made based on rumor and conjecture, rather than accurate, reliable data.
 Islands of information created by multiple data streams lead to inconsistencies and waste.
 Immediate data and real measuring tools enable managers to determine precisely where and when mistakes are occurring and why.

 Did the changes have their desired effect and did they have any adverse effects?
 Effectiveness checks are a critical part of the CAPA process to be sure that effectiveness checks are done in a systematic manner and the information collected through this process is documented for why the information as accepted or not.
-The CAPA process should be tied to a company’s overall change management strategy to more effectively response to issues as they arise.
+The CAPA process should be tied to a company’s overall change management strategy to more effective respond to issues as they arise.

 make management aware of and ensure they are on board with all the activities.

-- Document everything – provide that “audit trail” or “evidence” of everything done.
+provide that “audit trail” or “evidence” of everything done.

 To accomplish the above processes of what a good CAPA process requires for a company to manage their need the following QMS solutions:

 Identify and capture any product or process related nonconformities including customer complaints.
 Capturing events that happen at the source is a critical part of an effective CAPA system

 Knowledge dissemination due to the changes or creation of new content requires that the resources who should be informed and knowledge transferred and assessed are all important part of the effectiveness of how well a CAPA got implemented.

 So as you see, for a good CAPA process to work, a company needs to have 5 core solutions, if not more.
-The purpose of a highly integrated EQMS solution is to support such choreographed processes and thus ensuring the company achieves a high degree of required business process automation resulting in reduction in cost and improvement in brand loyalty.
+The purpose of a highly integrated EQMS solution is to support such choreographed processes and thus ensuring the company achieves a high degree of required business process automation resulting in the reduction in cost and improvement in brand loyalty.